 Let a print inspire your outfit color combination. #agelessstyle Click To Tweet

 Another color of the top gave the idea for which bag, shoes and cover-up to pair with the look.
 Thus, my pink fitted leather jacket got another look.
 The jacket was a consignment find and a perfect addition for my wardrobe.
 I got so many outfits with it.
 I featured 17 outfits with this pink biker jacket in a post a while ago.
 Meanwhile there are even more!

 Try an Animal Print

-Pairing orange with black is always a bit risky.
-These are the two traditional “Halloween” colors.
+Pairing orange with black is always a bit risky because these are the two traditional “Halloween” colors.
 However, the combination makes totally sense and is even office appropriate when leopard print in its natural colors is involved.
-However, the cuts of all pieces should be are classic.
+However, the cuts of all pieces should be classic.
 In other words, you create a classics with a twist look.Combine orange with leopard for an edgy classics with a twist look. #agelessstyle Click To Tweet

 Create a Fake Suit

 You know I’m a big fan of fake suits.
 They instantly make a Business Casual Style look.
 In the case of this outfit, both the skirt and jacket have the same hue, but a distinct different shade works too.
 You can find a full guide on how to wear a suit and not look old at the link.

 When you are daring try a carrot skirt stunning look with a pink jacket.